22 Great Careers in Music (Including Cool Jobs for Non-Musicians)

 As you can see, a lot of people listen to music for free.
 Not too long ago, many industry insiders were predicting that this free-music paradigm would effectively kill the music business.
 But after a short dip, the industry is now thriving.

-However, the surge in music revenue for companies doesn't necessarily mean the artists themselves are benefiting.
-According to a 2018 article in Business Insider, performers make just 12 percent of the money brought in by the music industry.
+According to a 2024 global music report, performers make close to 35 percent of the money brought in by the music industry.

 Physical sales of CDs used to be profitable for musicians.
 But unsurprisingly, CD sales have declined rapidly in recent years.
 (However, vinyl sales have increased.)
 Now that more people stream music, artists generally don't make as much money from the music they record.